First Movers Fellowship FAQ

 - Access to new networks in the Fellowship community and Aspen Institute

-The Fellowship Program is run by the Aspen Business & Society Program (Aspen BSP) whose mission is to align business decisions with the long-term health of society.
+The Fellowship Program is run by the Aspen Institute Business & Society Program (Aspen BSP) whose mission is to align business decisions with the long-term health of society.

-For 20 years, the Aspen Business & Society Program has convened experts from around the world to consider what kind of leaders are needed to lead companies that integrate profitability and social and environmental value – and how we can develop leaders with this vision and ability.
+For over 20 years, the Aspen Institute Business & Society Program has convened experts from around the world to consider what kind of leaders are needed to lead companies that integrate profitability and social and environmental value – and how we can develop leaders with this vision and ability.
 The First Movers Fellowship Program transforms what we have learned from this inquiry into practice.

 We believe that corporate social intrapreneurs have the potential to develop the ideas and approaches that will help their own companies – and the business community as a whole – live up to its full potential as a vehicle for positive social change.
 The Fellowship seeks to strengthen the will and capacity of these change agents by offering them the skills to be as effective as possible, connecting them with others to fuel their passion and courage, and learning from their experiences.